ungoogled-software/ungoogled-chromium/BUILDING.md

 ## IMPORTANT - Please read this section first

-**Statuses of platform support**: Because platform support varies across stable versions, [this Wiki page tracks platform support for the current stable](//github.com/Eloston/ungoogled-chromium/wiki/statuses)
+**Statuses of platform support**: Because platform support varies across stable versions, [this Wiki page tracks platform support for the current stable](//github.com/Eloston/ungoogled-chromium/wiki/statuses). *Please check the status before attempting a build or posting an issue*.

 **Choosing branches**: The `master` branch contains stable code, and `develop` is for unstable code.
 Please do not use `develop` unless you know what you are doing.